zephyrproject-rtos/zephyr/boards/arm/legend/doc/index.rst

 Overview
 ********
-The Legend board family contains two revisions: 25hdd and 25ssd.
+The Legend board family contains three revisions: 25hdd, 25ssd, and 35.

 The Legend 2.5" HDD board (revision 25hdd) can be found in the Seagate FireCuda Gaming Hard Drive, Gaming Drive for Xbox and Gaming Drive for PlayStation